clgroft/dotfiles/README.md

 ```
 and restart the editor.

-Also map capslock to ^ (Control) in System Preferences.
+Also map capslock to Escape in System Preferences (because Neovim and touchbar).